The Delightful Ten: Quentin Tarantino's greatest frequent collaborators, ranked

 How best does a 51-year-old German actor introduce himself to American audiences?
 If you're Waltz, it's with two Oscar-winning performances.
 From the moment he first appeared onscreen in the opening of Inglourious Basterds, Waltz captivated viewers as Hans Landa, Tarantino's best-written character, according to the filmmaker.
 After perfectly channeling the despicable "Jew Hunter," the actor shined equally as Django Unchained's slave-freeing bounty hunter, Dr. King Schultz.

 2. Uma Thurman (Pulp Fiction, Kill Bill: Volume 1, Kill Bill: Volume 2)

-1. Samuel L. Jackson (True Romance, Pulp Fiction, Jackie Brown, Kill Bill: Volume 2, Inglorious Basterds, Django Unchained, The Hateful Eight)
+1. Samuel L. Jackson (True Romance, Pulp Fiction, Jackie Brown, Kill Bill: Volume 2, Inglourious Basterds, Django Unchained, The Hateful Eight)

 Was there ever any doubt about who would claim the top spot?
-If Thurman is Tarantino's muse, then Jackson is his movie oxygen -- he can't work without him.
-Jackson has as impressive a resume as anyone in Hollywood, considering he's on his way to reclaim the title of highest-grossing actor of all time.
-And while he's been central to Star Wars and the Marvel cinematic universe, his performances in the Tarantino Cinematic Universe mark the high point of his prolific, four-decade long career.
+If Thurman is Tarantino's muse, then Jackson is his movie oxygen — he can't work without him.
+Jackson has as impressive a résumé as anyone in Hollywood, considering he's the highest-grossing actor of all-time.
+And while he's been central to Star Wars and the Marvel Cinematic Universe, his performances in the Tarantino Cinematic Universe mark the high point of his prolific, four-decade long career.
 "Say No. 1 again!"